The Edge of the Star Wars Galaxy launches

 The Droid Depot will let you custom-build a remote-controlled mini (about a foot tall, give or take a few inches) BB unit or R2 astromech droid of varying colored parts you choose off a conveyer belt.
 At Savi's Workshop you can build a lightsaber from various designs and kyber crystal colors (Disney's answer to the Harry Potter wand).

-A den of rare and black market antiquities from around the galaxy, such as legacy lightsabers ($109 for Vader up to $199 for the Clone Wars' Ahsoka Tano's double lightsaber).
+A den of rare and black market antiquities from around the galaxy, such as legacy lightsabers ($109 for Vader up to $199 for Ahsoka Tano's double lightsaber from "The Clone Wars").
 Also on sale there: Princess Leia Organa's necklace worn at the end of "A New Hope," and items that honor the old Sith and Jedi lineages.
 Its owner, Dok-Ondar, is an animatronic, hammer-headed Ithorian, but he's got human assistants who speak your language.

 Star Wars-looking robes and tunics for sale encourage you get into character, even if it's for the Resistance or First Order.
 But you have to leave the Star Wars land for traditional merch.
 Why?
 Because people in "Star Wars" don't know what "Star Wars" is.
 Of course, you can wear whatever you want there, except toy blasters, per park rules.